blankenberg/anvio.org/help/main/programs/anvi-pan-genome/index.md

 The program <span class="artifact-p">[anvi-pan-genome](/help/main/programs/anvi-pan-genome)</span> performs three major things for its user:

-1. Calculates the similarity between the all gene amino acid seqeunces found in genomes described in your <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> using [DIAMOND](https://www.wsi.uni-tuebingen.de/lehrstuehle/algorithms-in-bioinformatics/software/diamond/).
+1. Calculates the similarity between the all gene amino acid sequences found in genomes described in your <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> using [DIAMOND](https://www.wsi.uni-tuebingen.de/lehrstuehle/algorithms-in-bioinformatics/software/diamond/).
 You have some options.
 Although, (1) you can use the NCBI's BLAST program [`blastp`](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Proteins) instead of DIAMOND using the `--use-ncbi-blast` flag, (2) instead of analyzing all genomes you can focus a subset using the `--genome-names` parameter, and (3) exclude genes that are partial from your analysis using the flag `--exclude-partial-gene-calls` if you think you must.

 2. Resolves gene clusters using the BLAST results via the [MCL](http://micans.org/mcl/) algorithm after discarding weak hits from the search results using the `--minbit` heuristic (inspired by the workflow implemented by ITEP ([Benedict et al., 2014](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-15-8)).

 3. Performs additional analyses of gene clusters for downstream analyses and visualization tasks.
 These analyses include,

-    * Multiple sequnce alignment of amino acid sequences in each gene cluster,
+    * Multiple sequence alignment of amino acid sequences in each gene cluster,
     * Computation of [functional and geometric homogeneity indices](https://merenlab.org/2016/11/08/pangenomics-v2/#functional-and-geometric-homogeneity-estimates-in-anvio),
     * Computation of average amino-acid identity (AAI) within each gene cluster,
     * Hierarchical clustering analysis of gene clusters based on their distribution across genomes, and genomes based on their sharing of the gene pool.